masterappsdevelope/sawii/README.md

-# allappslockfingerprint
+# myapp.sawi.arina.com
-ir.arna.finger.allapplock
+myapp.sawi.arina.com
-قفل برنامه ها،اثر انگشتی و لمسی
+فضول کش
-Privacy Policy of ir.arna.finger.allapplock
+Privacy Policy of myapp.sawi.arina.com
 ## Privacy Policy

 MasterAppDeveloper built the fingerprint applocker as an Ad Supported app.
 This SERVICE is provided by MasterAppDeveloper at no cost and is intended for use as is.